-The only moving part of the well is the gate segment in the master valve and in other valves on the wellhead.
+The only moving part of the well is the gate segments in the master valve and the solid gates in other valves on the wellhead.
 Small scaling deposits are always found at the wellhead, and in order for the master valve to shut tightly, a valve of a special design is commonly used.
-This valve of the "expanding gate type" has a split gate that wedges against the valve seats in both the open and closed position that constantly protects and blocks scale build-up on the seats.
-Other valves on the wellhead may not have this feature, but then you do not depend on them for complete shut-off.
-For valves facing the well it is normal to design for redundancy, to have two valves in series.
-To avoid operating the well in the silica scaling region an orifice or a throttle valve is used to maintain the wellhead pressure at 8-25 bar, while the downstream pressure can be 6-12 bar.
+This valve of the "expanding gate" type has a split gate that wedges against the valve seats in both the open and closed position so as to constantly protect and block scale build-up on the both seats, in the valve body and on the gate.
+Other valves on the wellhead may not have this feature, but then you cannot depend on them for complete shut-off to the same extent.
+For valves directly connected to the well it is normal to design for redundancy, to have two valves in series.
+To avoid operating the well in the silica scaling region an orifice or a throttle valve is used to maintain the wellhead pressure at 8-25 bar, while in the pipeline the criteria is a little more lax and the downstream pressure can be 6-12 bar.

 The wellhead valves are either operated manually, electrically or hydraulically.
 This way the flow can be adjusted to meet the plants demand.
 Anywhere where there is a leak, such as at the valve glands, scaling will build up immediately as the water simply evaporates, leaving the dissolved solids behind.
 It is thus important to insure that the glands are properly packed and any leak whatsoever on the wellhead and expansion spool sealed immediately.
 There is a special injection tool for this, to force the sealing compound into place.
 The master valve usually lasts at least for at least 10 years without it having to be replaced.
 To replace the wellhead valves or sealing leaks below the master valve it is preferable to use a special packer to plug the well, called hot wellhead replacement.
-The master valve is removed with the well itself still under pressure, rather than to kill the well with cold water or mud.
-Geothermal wells may produce uninterrupted for years without any maintenance, except for that of the wellhead as mentioned above.
+The master valve is removed with the temporary plug inside the casing and the well below still under pressure, rather than to kill the well with cold water or mud.
+The thermal stress of killing a well or to operate it a greatly different pressures should be avoided due to the thermal stress that can go beyond the yield point for the steel an ultimately break the casing.
+With some care geothermal wells may produce uninterrupted for years without any major maintenance, except for the wellhead as mentioned above.

-The only major overhaul has to do with removing down-hole scales.
+The most common overhaul has to do with removing scales down-hole.
 The scales most commonly removed by a drilling rig are calcite scales.
-They are drilled out with a common drill bit to a depth just below the start of boiling.
-Other scale types are similarly removed, and methods are available to do this during well discharge.
-The cuttings are removed from the well with the water and steam and the well can be on-line a couple of days later.
-The benefit of that method is also that the casing is not thermally stressed to the same extent as when wells are killed by water and cooled down.
+They are drilled out with a common drill tri-cone drill bit to a depth just below the start of boiling.
+Other scale types can similarly be removed mechanically, and methods are available to do this during well discharge.
+The cuttings are brought up with the water and steam and the well can be on-line again in a couple of days.
+The benefit of the method is also that the casing is not thermally stressed to the same extent as when wells are killed by water.
 The main scale mitigation measures for geothermal wells is thus to maintain a certain wellhead pressure to be "safe" from silica scaling.
-Scale inhibitors are sometimes used for calcite.
+Scale inhibitors are sometimes used for calcite by down hole injection.
+Only a few wells in a particular field may require this treatment.